 155. Penalty for refusing to give up possession of works

-Any person having charge of any works vested in or under the control of the Corporation who refuses, on lawful demand, to give up peaceable and quiet possession of the same to any person lawfully entitled to possession thereof.
+Any person having charge of any works vested in or under the control of the Corporation who refuses, on lawful demand, to give up peaceable and quiet possession of the same to any person lawfully entitled to possession thereof, shall be guilty of an offence.

 Penalty: $2 000.